elishagretton/multinational-retail-data-centralisation939/README.md

 In this project, sales data is collected and extracted from multiple sources.
 The data is then cleaned and uploaded to a SQL database, where the data can be managed effectively to provide data-driven insights on the company.

 With this project, we learn:

-(1) How to connect and extract data from multiple sources e.g. a csv file, a PDF, an S3 Bucket, and an API.
+1. How to connect and extract data from multiple sources e.g. a csv file, a PDF, an S3 Bucket, and an API.
-(2) How to clean data effectively by considering NULL values, duplicates, valid data types, incorrectly typed values, and wrong information.
+2. How to clean data effectively by considering NULL values, duplicates, valid data types, incorrectly typed values, and wrong information.
-(3) How to organise code effectively into suitable classes to connect, extract, and clean data.
+3. How to organise code effectively into suitable classes to connect, extract, and clean data.
-(4) This list will continue growing as I complete the project!
+4. This list will continue growing as I complete the project!

 ## Installation instructions

+Needs updating.
 ## Usage instructions
+Needs updating.

-## File structure of the project
+## File structure

 The project is structured as follows: